 Adrian Lyne has made some wonderful erotic films.
 ‘9 1/2 Weeks’ is probably his boldest work and one of the finest erotic dramas ever made.
 The film is about a torrid sexual affair between a New York City art Gallery employee and a Wall Street trader.
 Their relationship is very complex, and their emotional conflicts begin to burst out whenever they involve in sexual activities.
 It’s beautifully written, and we feel for the characters a lot because they are so well etched out and brilliantly performed, and we see them as real people.
 It’s an extremely painful, dark, tragic experience that manages to have a severe emotional impact on you, unlike other flicks from its genre.

 Read More: Movies With Nudity

 5. In the Realm of Senses (1976)

-Arguably one of the most controversial pieces of cinematic art ever produced, Nagisa Oshima’s brutal masterpiece tells the story of a former prostitute who develops an intense sexual relationship with the owner of the hotel where she now works as a maid.
-The two indulge in various bizarre sexual activities including erotic asphyxiation as their relationship culminates in the most brutally tragic way you could possibly ever imagine.
+Arguably one of the most controversial pieces of cinematic art ever produced, Nagisa Oshima’s brutal masterpiece tells the story of a former prostitute who develops an intense sexual relationship with the hotel owner where she now works as a maid.
+The two indulge in various bizarre sexual activities, including erotic asphyxiation, as their relationship culminates in the most brutally tragic way you could possibly ever imagine.
 The film is visually explicit and features many disturbing scenes that are still quite effective and comes off as an incredibly challenging experience for viewers.